ped-dyn-emp/PeTrack/docs/source/user_interface/visualization.md

   The buttons next to the spinbox allow to jump to certain frames. `goto` jumps into the middle of the trajectory. `begin` jumps to the first frame of the trajectory and `end` jumps to the last frame of the trajectory.

 show only people list
-: Select multiple people.
-One can use a comma-separated list of id's or a range of id's written as e.g. `10-15`.
-Only the selected people are visualized anymore and if `only selected` is checked for tracking, only the selected people are tracked
+: Visualizes multiple people.
+One can use a comma-separated list of id's or a range of id's written as e.g. `5-9`.
+Only the selected people are visualized anymore and if `only selected` is checked for tracking, only the selected people are tracked.

   :::{image} images/show_only_people_list_widget.png
   :::